ansforge/IG-fhir-service-acces-aux-soins/input/pagecontent/ressources_casusage.md

 {% sql SELECT '[' || Id ||']('||Type||'-' || id || '.html)' as "Id", Type, IFNULL(Description,' ') as "Description" from Resources
 where Id not like '%sos%' and  Id not like '%cpts%' and Id not like 'Example%' and Type in ('StructureDefinition', 'ValueSet', 'SearchParameter') %}

+{% sql {
+  "query" : "select Id, Type, Description, Web from Resources  where Id not like '%sos%' and  Id not like '%cpts%' and Id not like 'Example%' and Type in ('StructureDefinition', 'ValueSet', 'SearchParameter')", "class" : "lines",
+  "columns" : [
+    { "title" : "Id", "type" : "link", "source" : "Id", "target" : "Web"},
+    { "title" : "Type, "type" : "markdown", "source" : "Type"},
+    { "title" : "Description, "type" : "markdown", "source" : "Description"}
+  ]
+} %}

 ### CPTS

 Liste des ressources (profils,paramètres de recherche, terminologies, exemples) à utiliser dans le cadre du cas d'usage CPTS